A1python/UnstableDDoS/README.md

 after done requirements, do everything by giving instructions while executing scrip

-This tool was coded for educational purposes only and tiny modified by A1python
+This tool was coded for educational purposes only and tiny modification by A1python

 /Bu araç sadece eğitim amaçlı kodlanmış olup, doğabilecek zararlardan tamamen kullanıcı sorumludur.